 Inclusive

-They support young people for whom traditional schooling approaches have not worked well, and who have been rejected by, or themselves have rejected mainstream schooling.
-Most of these young people are disadvantaged or disenfranchised in some way.
+They support young people for whom traditional schooling approaches have not worked well, and who have been rejected by, or themselves have rejected mainstream schooling

 About learning